lesjoursfr/gdpr-consent/readme.md

 	"cookieName": "tarteaucitron", /* Cookie name */
 	"timeExpire": 31536000000, /* Cookie expiration time */

+	"websiteName": "Les Jours", /* The name of the Website */

     "highPrivacy": true, /* Disable auto consent */ "AcceptAllCta" : true, /* Show the accept all button when highPrivacy on */